Veronica86/TrustedShops/README.md

 ### End to End Test

   * Robot Framework allows different styles of creating more readable scripts.
-  * Gherkin uses a set of special keywords to give structure and meaning to executable specifications.
+  * For this test case we use Gherkin syntax to create a more readable script.
+Gherkin uses a set of special keywords to give structure and meaning to executable specifications.

 ![](image.png)